opencog/atomspace/examples/README.md

 * c++-api       - Examples of using the C++ programming API.
 The use of C++ is discouraged for all but subsystem maintainers.

-* c++-attentionbank - Examples of using the C++ programming API to the Economic Attention Allocation (ECAN) subsystem.

 * c++-guile     - Example of how to create a guile wrapper for C++ code.